 The Canadian Network for Environmental Education and Communication Strategic Plan — 2016-2020

-Vision: Canadians are environmentally literate, engaged in environmental stewardship and contribute to a healthy, sustainable future for all.
+Vision: Canadians are environmentally literate, engaged in environmental stewardship, and contribute to a healthy and sustainable future for all.

 Mission: The Canadian Network for Environmental Education and Communication (EECOM) works strategically and collaboratively to advance environmental learning for all Canadians.

-Goal 3: Build capacity of EL associations, organisations and practitioners to engage Canadians
+Goal 3: Build capacity of environmental learning associations, organisations, and practitioners to engage Canadians.

-- Non-formal (non-governmental organizations; interpretive centres, parks, museums, science centres, botanical gardens and zoos; cultural centres; community and faith groups; youth organisations; service clubs; health, consumer, environmental advocacy and first nation organisations)
+- Non-formal (non-governmental organizations; interpretive centres, parks, museums, science centres, botanical gardens, and zoos; cultural centres; community and faith groups; youth organisations; service clubs; health, consumer, environmental advocacy, and Indigenous organisations); and,

-- Informal (private sector, industry, corporate and tourism; multi-levels of governments and agencies; artists, entrepreneurs and volunteers; journalists, multi-media news, documentaries and commercial entertainment; libraries and academic publishers)
+- Informal (private sector, industry, corporate, and tourism; multiple levels of governments and agencies; artists, entrepreneurs, and volunteers; journalists, multi-media news, documentaries, and commercial entertainment; libraries and academic publishers).

-- EL supports and promotes the Government of Canada’s Framework for Environmental Learning and Sustainability across the country, as well as the concept behind the United Nations Decade of Education for Sustainable Development.
-EECOM seeks to be inclusive of the many perspectives held by our members and other environmental educators, and recognizes that one approach to work in our field is through education for sustainable development
+- EL supports and promotes the Government of Canada’s Framework for Environmental Learning and Sustainability across the country, as well as the United Nations Decade of Education for Sustainable Development.
+EECOM seeks to be inclusive of the many perspectives held by our members and other environmental educators, and recognizes that one approach to work in our field is through education for sustainable development.